kkennethlee/saltonsea/README.md

 ### Background Story
 I first started learning Python through my job.
 After playing with its interactive shell, I couldn’t help but think how similar its functions were to that of Matlab.
 Without a second thought, I decided to revive my Salton Sea Projection code I have written few years back.

 Transitioning from Matlab to Python allows means for my Salton Sea to be more readily available.
-Thaanks to Python (and its Matplotlib and Numpy library), my Salton Sea project lives again once more after years of being locked away in a proprietary file for a program with expired license.
+Thanks to Python (and its Matplotlib and Numpy library), my Salton Sea project lives again once more after years of being locked away in a proprietary file for a program with expired license.

 After refamiliarizing with the logic of this programming, I have rewritten the code for efficiency and calibrated the calculation to project what I believe to be more accurate.